Locally moving groups and laminar actions on the line: A plethora of laminar actions, III: non-simplicial laminar actions

-All the example of $\R$-focal actions of $F$ discussed so far are simplicial in the sense of Definition \ref{d-F-simplicial}, so that it is tempting to try to prove that all $\R$-focal actions of $F$ must be simplicial.
-However, we build an exotic action of Thompson's group $F$ which fails to have this property.
-With Proposition \ref{prop.hyperequiv} in mind, we will prove the following. \begin{thm} There exist faithful $\R$-focal actions $\varphi \colon F\to \homeo_0(\R)$ such that $\varphi([F, F])$ acts minimally (and thus are not simplicial).
-More precisely, there exist uncountably many such actions which are pairwise non-conjugate, and whose restriction to $[F, F]$ yield pairwise non-conjugate actions of $[F, F]$. \end{thm}
+By the previous discussion and examples, it would be tempting to try to prove that all laminar actions of $F$ have this property.
+However, we build an exotic action of Thompson's group $F$ which is non-simplicial.
+With Proposition \ref{prop.hyperequiv} in mind, we will prove the following. \begin{thm} There exist laminar actions $\varphi \colon F\to \homeo_0(\R)$ for which $\varphi([F, F])$ acts minimally (and thus are not simplicial).
+More precisely, there exist uncountably many such actions, whose restriction to $[F, F]$ yield pairwise non-conjugate actions of $[F, F]$.